AM2R-Community-Developers/AM2R-Autopatcher-Linux/README.md

 Enter a shell with all the required dependencies to run the script:
 `nix shell nixpkgs#{gnused,unzip,xdelta,patchelf,jre}`

-Note that the AppImage will **not** work on NixOS, please follow the instructions in the manual installation section.
+Note that the AppImage will **not** work on NixOS.
+Please follow the instructions in the manual installation section.

 ### Red Hat (including Fedora)
 `sudo yum unzip sed xdelta patchelf java-1.8.0-openjdk`